DGCA imposes Rs 10L fine on Air India for denying boarding to passengers without compensation | Business

 - India

-Aviation regulator DGCA has imposed a fine of Rs 10 lakh on Air India for denying boarding to passengers holding valid tickets and thereafter not providing mandatory compensation to them.
+Aviation regulator DGCA on Tuesday said it has imposed a fine of Rs 10 lakh on Air India for denying boarding to passengers holding valid tickets and thereafter not providing mandatory compensation to them.

 According to the regulator, Air India may not have a policy in this regard and does not pay compensation to the passengers.